Posted by Carol Ann Ross on January 24, 2021 in Uncategorized.

 Posted by Carol Ann Ross on June 29, 2020 in Uncategorized.

-This is sorta what the cover of my new book ALL THESE LITTLE THINGS will look like when it comes out .
+THESE LITTLE THINGS will look like when it comes out .
 I’m proud to say that the fantastic photographer and artist, Sue Benden, is creating my cover this time.
 Thank you so much, my friend.
 ALL THESE LITTLE THINGS should be out mid July.
 Thanks for hanging in readers, and being patient.

 Now, on to the next project, THE SHORE OF THE WIDE WORLD.
 “SHORE” is set in the 60s on Topsail-I’ve already begun talking with a few folks from that era and digging around for the “facts” I need.
 I’m very excited about this one-something different after several years of killing people off. 🙂